-A nice big headline of “We miss you!” can actually be exceptionally effective for this strategy, especially if you combine it with a tempting offer that’s good enough to bring disengaged users back into enthusiastic customers (or even just customers).
+A nice big headline of “We miss you!” can actually be exceptionally effective for this strategy, especially if you combine it with a tempting offer that’s good enough to change disengaged users back into enthusiastic customers.

 As long as you have a “view cart” option on your site, this is an easy custom audience to set up.

 You can set up inclusionary and exclusionary targeting, ensuring that people who have seen your “View Cart” pages (and even preliminary checkout pages, if you choose) but have not seen your order confirmation page will see your ad.

 Add an introductory offer to these ads, either with a hefty discount of 15-20% or with the offer of free shipping.

 This can convince users to purchase for the first time and help you to drive conversions that you would have lost otherwise.